 Dublin & OUTSIDE

-Publisher: Robert Heuston Text Editor: Emma Meade Advertising: James Small Design: John Barrett Production: Emma Meade

-Photography: Irish Image Collection, www.irishimagecollection.com
+Publisher: Robert Heuston Text Editor: Emma Meade Advertising: James Small Design: John Barrett Production: Emma Meade Photography: Irish Image Collection

 Publishing Information:

-This 20th edition was published in 2022 by:

-Select Media Ltd.,

-4-5 Burton Hall Road, Sandyford, Dublin 18

-Tel: +353 1 6622266

-Email: info@selectmedialtd.com

-Electronic Edition: To Download this Edition www.selectmedialtd.com/pgdemag.html
+This 21st edition was published in 2023 by: Select Media Ltd., 4-5 Burton Hall Road, Sandyford, Dublin 18 Tel: +353 1 6622266 Email: info@selectmedialtd.com Electronic Edition: To Download this Edition www.selectmedialtd.com/pgdemag.html

-Typeset in Meta and ATRotis Serif 55

-ISBN: 1-904895-01-8 Printed in Ireland
+Typeset in Meta and ATRotis Serif 55 ISBN: 1-904895-01-8 Printed in Ireland

 All rights reserved.
 No part of this book may be reproduced in any form without the permission of the publishers except for the quotation of brief passages in reviews.

-© Premier Guides 2022
+© Premier Guides 2023

 If you have any questions, queries or suggestions we'd be delighted to hear your contributions for the next edition.
 Please send to email: info@selectmedialtd.com

 Every effort has been made to ensure that all the information in this guide is accurate.
 However, the author and the publishers cannot accept responsibility for any loss, injury or inconvenience sustained by any traveller as a result of information or advice contained in this guide.

+VEFARMSIRISHCREAM.COM

+CREAM

+4F

+or THE

+0

+INSIDE THIS EDITION

 VISITOR'S GUIDE

 - South of the Liffey

 - North of the Liffey

 - South County Dublin

 - North County Dublin

 ACCOMMODATION

 - Hotels

 ENTERTAINMENT

 - Pubs

 - Nightlife

 - Theatres

 EATING OUT

 - Restaurants

 - Cafés

 SHOPPING

 - Main Shopping Streets

 - Shopping Centres

 - Outdoor & Indoor Markets

 OUTSIDE DUBLIN

-102

-INTRODUCTION

-TRAVEL TIPS & INFORMATION
+30 INTRODUCTION 12 TRAVEL TIPS & 18

-30

-60

-62

-74

-89

-18

-12